 - Undershirts - If wearing an undershirt, it must be white and must remain tucked in at all time

-- Leggings and Tights – Girls may wear black, navy, or white solid color tights, but leggings are not permitted.
+- Leggings and Tights – Students may wear black, navy, or white solid color tights.
+Navy leggings are acceptable but the student must wear a shirt or top that reaches at least to their fingertips.
 Knee socks of a solid color may be worn, but patterns and stripes are not permitted.
 Natural color hose are also okay.

 There are two options for embroidering.
 Students can purchase them at Lands' End School (embroidery is an additional charge) or bring their own shirts to be embroidered at the embroidery store: